NomicFoundation/hardhat/docs/running-a-deployment.md

 A run of a deployment can succeed, fail or be on hold.
 A failed deployment or one that is on hold, assuming it was run against a non-ephemeral network, can be rerun using the deploy command:

-`npx hardhat deploy MyModule.js --network localhost`
+`npx hardhat ignition deploy MyModule.js --network localhost`

 Each run logs its events to a journal file (recorded in a sibling file to the module under `MyModule.journal.ndjson`).
 The journal file is used to reconstruct the state of the deployment during previous runs.
 Runs are scoped to the `chainId` of the network, so that runs against different networks do not interact.
 Any failed contract deploys or contract calls will be retried, the deployment picking up from where the last fail occurred.
 Any `event` invocations that had not returned and hence were on `Hold` on the last run, will be retried as well.